mikmtd/tcga_ReadMe_test/READMEtcga編集中.md

 ## RDF Conversion with RDF-config

-Install **rdf-config** and use it to download and convert TCGA data into RDF (Turtle) or JSON-LD format.
+Install **rdf-config** to convert TCGA data into RDF (Turtle) or JSON-LD.
+Download the data separately.

 ### About RDF-config (senbero)